MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-firefox-extension-get-started.md

 - Print a document
   - To test, open a file that is protected against print actions in the Firefox browser and attempt to print the file.
   - Expected Result: A DLP toast notification showing that this action is not allowed when the file is open.
-- Copy to USB Removeable Media
+- Copy to USB Removable Media
-  - To test, try to save the file to a removeable media storage.
+  - To test, try to save the file to a removable media storage.
   - Expected Result: A DLP toast notification showing that this action is not allowed when the file is open.
 - Copy to Network Share
   - To test, try to save the file to a network share.